Alfresco/alfresco-transform-core/docs/build-and-release.md

 # Build
-The `alfresco-transform-core` project uses _Travis CI_. \
+The `alfresco-transform-core` project uses _GitHub Actions CI_. \
-The `.travis.yml` config file can be found in the root of the repository.
+The `ci.yml` and `master_release.yml` config files can be found in the .github/workflows directory of the project.

 ## Stages and Jobs